Alternate Rogue

 Prerequisites: Dexterity of 11

-When a creature you can see misses you with a melee attack, you can use your reaction to expend an Exploit Die and make a single melee weapon attack against your attacker.
-On hit, you add one roll of your Exploit Die to your damage roll.
+When a creature misses you with a melee attack, you use a reaction to expend an Exploit Die to make a melee weapon attack against it.
+On hit, add your Exploit Die to the damage.

 Smoke Bomb

-its potency until the end of your next long rest.
-However, you can't regain this Exploit Die until you use the Smoke Bomb
+of alchemist's supplies to craft one Smoke Bomb.
+It retains potency until the end of your next long rest, but you cannot regain this Exploit Die until this Smoke Bomb is spent.

-A creature can take the Use an Object action to throw this Smoke Bomb at a point it can see within 60 feet.
+With the Use an Object action, a creature can throw this Smoke Bomb at a point it can see within 60 feet.
 It explodes on impact, creating a 20-foot-radius sphere of smoke, which spreads around corners, centered on the impact.
 The smoke heavily obscures the area and lasts for 10 minutes.
 It can be dispersed by a moderate wind of at least 10 miles per hour.

 Streetwise